maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 For example, in the breast cancer example used above, we could predict the outcome if the radius is 10, 12, 14, 16...

 We build the plot by:
-- representing on the horizontal axis the value change in the ball possession for example
+- representing on the horizontal axis the value change in the radius of the tumor for example
 - and on the horizontal axis the change of the outcome

 We don't use only a single row, but many rows to do that.
 Therefore, we can represent a confidence interval and an average value.
 The blue shaded area indicates the level of condifence.
 PDPs can be compared with ICEs for these kind of plots, but they show the average trend and confidence levels instead of individual lines.

 Then, we can plot the Partial Dependence Plot using [PDPbox](https://pdpbox.readthedocs.io/en/latest/).
 The goal of this library is to visualize the impact of certain features towards model prediction for any supervised learning algorithm using partial dependence plots.